Carrier screening for recessive conditions

 For Spinal Muscular Atrophy (SMA) Testing: Deletions of the SMN1 gene are found in approximately 95% of individuals with SMA.
 This carrier assay tests for the common SMN1 deletion only; other pathogenic variants will not be detected.
 Approximately 5-8% of carrier individuals will have a normal SMN1 copy number of two, but both copies will be on the same chromosome (in cis) with a deletion on the second chromosome.
 This assay will not detect these carrier individuals.
 SMN2 copy number is not assessed.

-Alpha-thalassemia Analysis: This assay will detect the pathogenic variants specified above, accounting for over 90% of alpha-thalassemia cases.
-The presence of less common deletions may also be detected by MLPA.
+Alpha-Thalassemia Analysis: This assay will detect the pathogenic variants specified above, accounting for over 85% of Alpha-Thalassemia cases.

-Turn around time: Results can be expected 15 days from the time the sample is received at the laboratory.
+Turn around time: Results can be expected 2 weeks from the time that the sample is received at the laboratory.

 Learn more about why NTD Eurofins has been the laboratory to trust for over 30 years.Learn More